Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures

 \section{Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures}

-The first purpose of this paper is to present some of the essential aspects of associated quantum vector bundles, induced quantum linear connections and the definition of the canonical hermitian structure, as well as the relationship between these structures, showing an analogy with the {\it classical} case.
-In this section we shall deal with all of this.
-Since in this paper we are not interested in the categorical point of view, we can weaken some conditions imposed in \cite{sald1}.
+The primary purpose of this paper is to present some of the essential aspects of associated quantum vector bundles, induced quantum linear connections and the definition of the canonical Hermitian structure, as well as the relationships among these structures, illustrating their analogy with the {\it classical} case.
+In this section, we shall deal with all of these topics.
+Since we are not interested in the categorical point of view, we can weaken some conditions imposed in \cite{sald1}.